 sudo debfoster -f

-If you have some packages that you never want to uninstall and do not want debfoster to handle those packages, you can edit the keeper file and remove those packages from the list.
+If you have some packages that you never want to uninstall and do not want debfoster to handle those packages, you can edit the keeper file (located at ” /var/lib/debfoster/keepers”) and remove those packages from the list.

-To see is there is any orphaned package or dependencies files that need to be removed:
+To see is there is any orphaned package or dependent files that need to be removed:

 Once the installation is done, it will remove all locale files from your system that you have no need for.

-Sometime when you perform an update, you will find that the kernel is being upgraded to new one while the old one still remain.
+Sometimes when you perform an update, you will find that the kernel is being upgraded to a new one while the old one still remains.
 If you don’t like to see a long list of entries in your grub menu when you boot up the computer, here is a simple way to clean up the grub menu.

-Is there any ways that I have missed out?
+The above tricks should keep your Ubuntu machine clean and lean.
+Are there any ways that I have missed?
 How do you clean up your Ubuntu machine?